Sustainable Combustion Modleing

 Presidential Postdoctoral Research Fellow

 The Presidential Postdoctoral Research Fellows Program recognizes and supports scholars who can contribute to Princeton University’s diversity, broadly defined, including members of groups that have been historically and are presently underrepresented in the academy or in particular disciplines.
 The Fellows have a fully-funded one-year appointment renewable for a second year.
 Eligible applicants interested in working with CTRFL should directly contact Prof. Mueller as soon as possible and include a CV in their initial communication.
-The 2020 deadline has passed, but the deadline for the 2021 cohort is anticipated to be December 2020 (for a July 2021 start date).
-Information on the 2020 cohort can be found on the following website: 2020 Presidential Postdoctoral Research Fellows.
+The application deadline for the 2022 cohort is anticipated to be December 1, 2021 (for a start date between July 2022 and September 2022).
+Information about the program can be found on the following website: Presidential Postdoctoral Research Fellows.

 Andlinger Center for Energy and the Environment Distinguished Postdoctoral Fellow